Skip Navigation

 Grades: 9, 10, 11, 12

-Spanish 2 builds on the introduction to the Spanish language and the countries and cultures of the people who speak it that was started in Spanish I. Over the course of the year, we will further develop our ability to engage in the target language at a novice-high level about several topics, including travel, food, clothes, and daily routines.
-We will also take a look at the lives of the Spanish-speaking people around the world, even bringing several of their cultural experiences into our classroom.
+Spanish 2 builds on the introduction to the language, countries, and cultures of the people who speak it that was started in Spanish 1.
+Over the course of the year, we will further develop our ability to listen, speak, read, and write at a Novice-high level about several topics, including daily life/routines, relationships, and food.
+We will develop our ability to use the 16 high-frequency verbs.
+We will learn about the countries and lives of some of the Spanish-speaking people around the world.

 Spanish 3